aws/aws-cdk/packages/@aws-cdk-containers/ecs-service-extensions/README.md

 ### Logging using `awslogs` log driver

-If no observability extensions have been configured for a service, the ECS Service Extensions configure an `awslogs` log driver for the application container of the service to send the container logs to CloudWatch Logs.
+If no observability extensions have been configured for a service, the ECS Service Extensions configures an `awslogs` log driver for the application container of the service to send the container logs to CloudWatch Logs.

 You can either provide a log group to the `Container` extension or one will be created for you by the CDK.

 Following is an example of an application with an `awslogs` log driver configured for the application container: